How to get to Maguk Gorge or Barramundi Gorge in Kakadu National

 Features: A small seasonal billabong and the South Alligator

-Grade: Easy, marked track
+km return Grade: Easy, marked track

 Yurmikmik

-Features: A network of walking tracks which take in the plunge
+Features: A network of walking tracks which take in the

-pools and wet season waterfalls of the Marrawal Plateau.
+plunge pools and wet season waterfalls of the Marrawal Plateau.

 Access: 2WD, camping permits required.